Total Cost of Attendance Per Year

 We do not typically provide jobs to our students.
 When we do need to hire students, we usually offer those jobs first to international students that cannot legally work in the U.S. but can work on the campus at the college they are enrolled in as a student.

-Even though federal student aid is not available to students, our low semester costs more than offset the value of any federal loans one receives at an alternative school.
-Students will not acquire loan debt that must be repaid after they finish, which is highly valuable.
+EBI is accredited but not pursuing Title IV.
+Even though federal student aid is not available to you, our low semester costs more than offset the value of federal loans you may receive at a different institution.
+Lastly, you do not acquire loan debt that must be repaid after you finish school.

 Yes, EBI is qualified to accept VA education benefits.
 Veterans may be able to secure VA education funds by way of the GI Bill®.
 Veterans will need to secure a Certificate of Eligibility letter from the VA.
 Once received, forward that on to the finance office at EBI.
 We will contact you for other information that we will need to bill fees to the VA.
 Feel free to contact the finance office at the school to discuss details.